Ved-Anand/languageJS/README.md

 Currently lots of bugs and errors but I'm less focused on that and more focused on actually implementing "stuff".
 A parser for conditions is proving very difficult, for example being able to take in var a = 3, var b = 2, and know that (a+b==5) should return true when its inputted.

-It's been pretty fun so far and a nice challenge to test my javascript proficiency.
+A lot of my code is very unclean and unneccessarily lengthy as well as hard to understand because I forgot to do comments at times or have spacing for human readability.
+Overall though, it's been pretty fun so far and a nice challenge to test my javascript proficiency.

 Starting file is src/testReader.js which currently just runs the one file in src/tests/.
 Didn't know what filetype to pick so I just did the first word I thought of.